dwturrentine/DWTBank/README.md

 # DWTBank
 A simple banking application written in Java.
+Users can deposit, withdraw, check balance, and check previous transaction.

 # Knowledge, Skills, & Abilities
 - Comprehension and application of the Java programming language.